 Hi!
 I’m so glad you found your way to my blog!
 This Fabletics review is one of my most popular posts and since you are likely new here, let me introduce myself.
 I’m Teri Hutcheon, the blogger behind A Foodie Stays Fit.
 I love creating healthy, simple recipes that taste amazing and sharing them with friends, family, and YOU, my blog reader!
 I work full-time as a social media strategist and love having this blog to share my favorite recipes and workouts with others.

-When I’m not working, I’m typically walking my dog, running, doing Crossfit, working on my golf game, hanging out with my supercute boyfriend, or spending time with the amazing group of friends I have in Winston-Salem, NC, where I currently live.
+When I’m not working, I’m typically walking my dog, running, doing Crossfit, working on my golf game, hanging out with my supercute fiance, or spending time with the amazing group of friends I have in Winston-Salem, NC, where I currently live.
 (I grew up in Utah, but have been in North Carolina for 8 years and I LOVE it here.)
 So, that’s me!
 I hope you’ll stick around, leave a comment so I can get to know you, and explore some more.

 If you want to keep in touch to get more honest reviews like this, plus healthy (and delicious!) recipes, straight to your inbox, sign up below to get my email newsletter and get a FREE ebook with my 5 most popular breakfast recipes!